 I always wondered how it’s like to have an adventure caving experience.
 I must admit, I’m usually afraid of tight and dark spaces, hence I never actually got the courage to pursue this curiosity.
 If you dare to crawl and climb through a quarter of a mile caving system than Cheddar Gorge has the adventure for you.
 For £22 per person, you can take advantage of an unforgettable experience.
 I say unforgettable because I think this would hunt me to the ground.

 Food at Cheddar Gorge

-Now that we discussed phobias and already presented everything you cannot do if you are afraid of heights or claustrophobic, it's time to focus on something suited for everyone’s taste: food!
-Cheddar Gorge is a great place to enjoy some epic British goodies such as fudge, hand crafted sweets, delicious cream tea and of course the classic fish and chips.
+Now that we discussed phobias and already presented everything you cannot do if you are afraid of heights or claustrophobic, it's time to focus on something suited to everyone’s taste: food!
+Cheddar Gorge is a great place to enjoy some epic British goodies such as fudge, handcrafted sweets, delicious cream tea and of course the classic fish and chips.
 There are plenty of tea rooms, pubs and restaurants, as well as several ice cream parlours waiting for you to enjoy yummy treats.
 If food is your calling, click to read the 7 best treats you can enjoy at the Cheddar Gorge.
-I don’t know about you, but after my 3 mile walk I went straight for the sweets and regained all the calories I lost during the workout.
+I don’t know about you, but after my 3-mile walk I went straight for the sweets and regained all the calories I lost during the workout.

 For more info about Cheddar Gorge or for purchasing tickets in advance, click for the official website.

 Are you an outdoors lover?
 What would you like to do at the Cheddar Gorge?
 Are into hiking, caving, climbing, or do you get super excited about awesome food?
 Let me know in the comments section below.